retorquere/zotero-pmcid-fetcher/README.md

 * Create a new key with name `extensions.zotero.pmcid.auto`, type `boolean`, and set it to `true`
 * Add or modify items and PMCIDs/PMIDs magically appear

+The first time you fetch PMCID/PMID, a popup will appear to ask if you also want the PMCID/PMID tags as Zotero keywords.
+If you check the "Don't ask again" checkbox, it will remember your choice and not ask again.
+If you leave it unchecked, it will ask any time you're getting PMCID/PMID information for items.
+If you checked the checkbox but change your mind, go into the hidden preferences again, search for the key `extensions.zotero.pmcid.tags`, and change it to your new preference.

 # Support - read carefully

 My time is extremely limited for a number of very great reasons (you shall have to trust me on this).
 Because of this, I